 Publisher : Amulet Books

-*I received an Arc of this book from the publishers through Netgalley in exchange of an honest review*
+I received an eARC of this book from the publishers through Netgalley in exchange of an honest review

 That’s it until next time.

-Did you read Noteworthy?
+Did you read The Epic Crush of Genie Lo?
 If so, what did you think?

 Hope you enjoyed, write to you soon.